robdodson/robdodson.github.com/source/_posts/2012-05-24-backbone-events-between-views.markdown

 title: "Backbone Events: Adding Views to the DOM"
 date: 2012-05-24 07:23
 comments: true
-categories: [Chain, Backbone, Backbone Events]
+categories: [Chain, Backbone, Backbone Events, jQuery, jQuery Plugins]
 ---

 Today I want to figure out what kind of events to use when one of my views is added to the DOM.
 This can have a lot of ramifications for positioning elements around the view and setting up properties on the view itself.